- Sci-fi comic about ancient things people find in melting icebergs

-When Natalika could no longer hear neither their voices nor the echo of theirs steps she had finally mustered up enough courage to leave her hiding place.
+When Natalika could no longer hear their voices and the echo of their steps, she had finally mustered up enough courage to leave her hiding place.

 The lab met Natalika with hundreds of thin light beams hanging in the air, each one primed to start an alarm if disturbed.
 That would stop any thief, but not the local “sorcerer’s” sister.
 She knew how to turn the alarm system off by pressing a certain brick in the wall.
 So she did.